AdaGold/react-chatlog/project-docs/wave-01.md

 Update the `ChatEntry` and `App` components to display a single chat message bubble with the message text and relative timestamp, plus the sender's name above it.

+React requires that our components return a single element (which can contain many other elements).
+Folks will need to choose a fitting semantic tag to use as the outer wrapper of the ChatEntry.

 A good way to test this code as you write it would be to take the first chat message from the [JSON data file](../src/data/messages.json) and use it as the data for the `ChatEntry` component.

 `ChatEntry` should have props which match the elements from each chat message in the JSON data file: `sender`, `body`,  and `timeStamp`.